 - Ms Claire Chan, lecturer

-Wondering what life is like after graduation?
+Wondering what life is like after you graduate?
 Let’s take a trip to where you will be working.

 Our alumni has more to share too!